skrattaren/apf.rst/apf.rst

-  The Hole-in-the-Chalk gang refers to Butch Cassidy's Hole-in-the-Wall Gang, The Really Well-Known Four to The Famous Five, The Legion of Really Super-Heroes to DC Comics' "`Legion of Super-Heroes`_" series, The Justice Society of Tadfield to DC's "`Justice Society of America`_".
+  The Hole-in-the-Chalk gang refers to Butch Cassidy's Hole-in-the-Wall Gang, The Really Well-Known Four to The Famous Five, The Legion of Really Super-Heroes to DC Comics' **Legion of Super-Heroes** series, The Justice Society of Tadfield to DC's **Justice Society of America**.

 - [p.
 129/81] "Pepper's given first names were Pippin Galadriel Moonchild."

-  Both Pippin and Galadriel are characters from Tolkien's "`The Lord of the Rings`_" (although Pippin is actually a male hobbit).
+  Both Pippin and Galadriel are characters from Tolkien's **The Lord of the Rings** (although Pippin is actually a male hobbit).
 Terry explains that Pepper's names are not really a parody of hippie practices:

   "It's an observation.
 I have *signed books* for two Galadriels at least